Updated: Jul 14

-I feel like if I asked a hundred people who experiences back pain, every hand would go up.
+Ask anywhere who experiences back pain, and every hand will go up.

 Whether it's from an injury, poor posture, sleeping "wrong," or stress, back pain is so common as to be ubiquitous.